 - [optional] GUI edition (see the dedicated README file) (please, read this main introduction first)

 The app introduces zero dependencies by itself.
-Of course, you need to have all the necessary tools installed in order to perform the operations:
+Of course, you need to have all necessary tools installed on your machine in order to perform the operations:

-- PlatformIO (4.2.0 and above) CLI (most likely is already present if you have installed it via some package manager (
+- If you have obtained it via some package manager like

 $ pip install stm32pio